domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 });
 ```
 > [!NOTE]
-> See [this github issue](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/2703) for support for nested types.
+> See [this GitHub issue](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/2703) for support for nested types.

 ## Override Schema for Specific Types